fschuch/fschuch.com/content/authors/admin/_index.en.md

   url: "https://www.politecnica.pucrs.br/laboratorios/laset/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Computational Fluid Dynamics (CFD) and STEAM.
+bio: "Researcher in Computational Fluid Dynamics at PUCRS, interested in: Turbulent flows, heat and mass transfer, and fluid-structure interaction; Data processing and visualization in Python; Jupyter Notebook as a tool for collaboration, research and teaching."

 interests:
 - Computational Fluid Dynamics